“If you don’t mind me asking, how can you afford to travel so much?”

 Before those minds wheels go a’ spinning, Rubbertramp (n): A person who travels in, and lives out of their vehicle.

 Considering the answer to #whereintheworldisrita changes more often than a chameleon in a tie dye tank top, I understand why people question the state of my finances.
-To address the first half: I don’t mind!
-I encouage everyone to travel and the biggest misnomer is money.
-Stick with me and I’ll take the scary out of monetary… See already dropping a $ and ¢.
+To address this post’s opening question: I don’t mind!
+The biggest misnomer when it comes to long-term traveling is money.
+Stick with me and I’ll take the scary out of monetary… See already dropping $ and ¢.

-So, how did I largely funded the past 10 months of my life?
-Well, it all started the summer before I entered high school when I got my first job.
-That’s right, I got a work permit before my drivers permit, 14 and fully licensed to scoop ice cream.
-Really giving critics of millennial work ethic the cold shoulder since 2008.
-During the college years I became a Panera Bread bakery dojo master.
-I used to get to work by 5am, work until 11am, and then head to class.
+How did I fund the past 10 months of traveling across three continents?
+Well, it all started when I got my first job the summer before I entered high school.
+That’s right, I got a work permit before my drivers permit.
+I was 14 and fully licensed to scoop ice cream.
+I’ve been giving critics of millennial work ethic the cold shoulder since 2008.
+During the college years I became a Panera bakery dojo master and worked from 5 to 11 am, before heading to class.

-I was also a waitress for 5 summers before I traded burgers and fries for brand new skies.
-It doesn’t matter if you trimmed hedges or inherited a hedge fund, how you get your start up money is up to you.
-I’m just hear to help you make it last longer.
+I also waitressed for 5 summers before I traded burgers and fries for brand new skies.
+(During my two week staycation at home between international gallivanting and domestic meandering, I worked ten shifts at the ole restaurant to stimulate the waning bank account.)
+It doesn’t matter if you trimmed hedges or inherited a hedge fund.
+However you get your start up money is up to you.
+I’m hear to help you make it last longer.

 7 Main Ways to save: